Get started with IronXL

 WorkSheet workSheet = workBook.WorkSheets.First();

-// Get column from worksheet
+// Get the entire column from the worksheet.

-var column = workSheet.GetColumn(2);
+var column = workSheet.Columns[2];

 Imports IronXL